Qbeast-io/qbeast-spark/utils/visualizer/README.md

 # OTree Index Visualizer
 Python visualizer for qbeast index.
+Visually examine your index, get clues about tree balance, and gather information about sampling efficiency.

+The index is displayed in a top-down fashion, with each node decorated with their normalized weight.

+With a given sampling fraction, details about the sampling operation are shown in the terminal, and selected nodes are highlighted with a different color.

 ### Installation
 ```